 For the first time since the Great Depression, millions of American households find themselves with a mortgage that exceeds the value of their home.
-According to Zillow.com, in the entire United States, 22% of households have negative equity in their home, while in some areas of the country (such as Las Vegas and some areas in California) this percentage exceeds 50%.1 More importantly, the difference between the value of the mortgage and that of the house is often very large.
+According to Zillow.com, in the entire United States, 22% of households have negative equity in their home, while in some areas of the country (such as Las Vegas and some areas in California) this percentage exceeds 50%.
+More importantly, the difference between the value of the mortgage and that of the house is often very large.
 For example, the median owner's equity for those who bought their house in the Salinas, CA metropolitan statistical area (MSA) in 2006 is -\$214,305.
 Given the magnitude of this phenomenon, it is important to address the question of whether homeowners with such a large negative equity value will choose to walk away from their houses even if they can afford to pay their mortgages.
 The answer to this question is crucial to assess the near term future of the real estate market and of the U.S. economy in general.
 Not only strategic defaults may produce contagion effects, they can also exercise price pressure on sales.
 Campbell et al. (2009) estimate that forced sales due to foreclosure sell at 28% discount on the house's value.

 Unfortunately, we know very little about this question.
-In an influential paper, Foote et al. (2008) show that during the 1990-91 recession in Massachusetts very few people (6.4%) chose to walk away from their houses when their home equity was negative.
+In an influential paper, Foote et al. (2008) show that during the 1990-91 recession in Massachusetts very few people who could afford their mortgage payment chose to walk away from their houses.
 This paper has deeply influenced the Obama Administration's policy, which has entirely focused on reducing households' cash flow problems, ignoring the negative equity problem.
-While the Massachusetts recession and real estate crisis in the '90s approximates the average US economic recession and real estate crisis thus far, if there are nonlinearities in the behavior of borrowers, it is very important to analyze not the behavior in an average region, but the behavior of households in the regions where house prices have dropped much more than the average, and where the percentage of borrowers with negative equity exceeds national averages.
-As Figure 1 shows, mortgage delinquencies do not seem to be affected much by the house prices when house prices drop less than 20% (the Massachusetts peak to trough decline in the early 1990s).
+However, their sample is based on a moderately mild recession where only 6% of the borrowers had negative equity and where the extent of their negative equity was less than 10% of the value of the house (Foote et al. (2008)).
+As Figure 1 shows, mortgage delinquencies do not seem to be affected much by the house prices when house prices drop less than 20%.
 After that level, however, there is a strong correlation between the two.
-If, as this picture suggests, nonlinearities are important, the Foote et al. evidence is unlikely to have a strong predictive power in areas where close to half the households have negative equity and the magnitude of this negative equity approaches 40%.
+If, as this picture suggests, there are important nonlinearities in the response, the Foote et al. evidence is unlikely to have a strong predictive power in areas where close to half the households have negative equity and the magnitude of this negative equity approaches 40%.